Aliases for HYOU1 Gene

 GeneCards Summary for HYOU1 Gene

 HYOU1 (Hypoxia Up-Regulated 1) is a Protein Coding gene.
-Diseases associated with HYOU1 include hypoxia and ischemia.
-Among its related pathways are Transport to the Golgi and subsequent modification and Vesicle-mediated transport.
+Diseases associated with HYOU1 include hypoxia.
+Among its related pathways are Transport to the Golgi and subsequent modification and Unfolded Protein Response (UPR).
 GO annotations related to this gene include chaperone binding.
-An important paralog of this gene is HSPH1.

 UniProtKB/Swiss-Prot for HYOU1 Gene

 Has a pivotal role in cytoprotective cellular mechanisms triggered by oxygen deprivation.
 May play a role as a molecular chaperone and participate in protein folding.